-The immune system is greatly affected by a person’s emotional state, level of stress, lifestyle, dietary habits and nutritional status.
+The immune system is greatly affected by a person’s emotional state, level of stress, lifestyle, acid-alkaline state or pH, dietary habits and nutritional status.
 Nutrient deficiencies are the most frequent cause of a depressed immune system as any single nutrient deficiency can impair the immune system.
 The health of your digestive system, in particular the ‘gut’ or bowels, also plays a major role in immune health as more than 70% of the immune system is based around the ‘gut’.

 Dietary factors and immune health

 Optimal immune health requires a healthy diet rich in whole, natural foods such as vegetables, fruits, nuts, seeds, legumes, quality protein and low in refined sugars and ‘bad’ fats.
 Excessive consumption of sugar (which includes processed carbohydrates) depresses the immune system.

 This should also be taken into consideration during any infection where consumption of concentrated fruit juices during an infection may do more harm than good due to the high sugar content.

 Wheat and dairy both cause an increase in mucous production and should be avoided during any episode of cold or ‘flu.